0xadada/dockdj/README.md

 * Amazon Web Services
   [Elastic Beanstalk CLI](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html)

-These steps will get you running:
+These steps will get you running locally:

 1. `./bin/install` Provisions your local development machine for the first time.
 It will